MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

 - Use DAX functions to modify relationship behavior.
 - Create calculation groups and apply them in dynamic time intelligence calculations.
-- Create field parameters to dinamically select and display different fields and measures.
+- Create field parameters to dynamically select and display different fields and measures.

 This lab takes approximately **30** minutes to complete.

-## Explore model relationships

-In this exercise, you will open a pre-developed Power BI Desktop solution to learn about the data model.
-You will then explore the behavior of active model relationships.

-### Download starter file
+## Before you start

-1. Download the [Sales Analysis starter file](https://github.com/MicrosoftLearning/mslearn-fabric/raw/Main/Allfiles/Labs/15/15-scalable-semantic-models.zip) from `https://github.com/MicrosoftLearning/mslearn-fabric/raw/Main/Allfiles/Labs/15/15-scalable-semantic-models.zip` and save it on your local computer.
+1. Download the [Sales Analysis starter file](https://github.com/MicrosoftLearning/mslearn-fabric/raw/main/Allfiles/Labs/15/15-scalable-semantic-models.zip) from `https://github.com/MicrosoftLearning/mslearn-fabric/raw/main/Allfiles/Labs/15/15-scalable-semantic-models.zip` and save it locally.

 2. Extract the folder to the **C:\Users\Student\Downloads\15-scalable-semantic-models** folder.

 3. Open the **15-Starter-Sales Analysis.pbix** file.

-    >Note : Ignore and close any warnings asking to apply changes.
+    > Ignore and close any warnings asking to apply changes - don't select *Discard changes*.

-### Review the data model
+## Work with relationships

+In this task, you will open a pre-developed Power BI Desktop solution to learn about the data model.
+You will then explore the behavior of active model relationships.

 1. In Power BI Desktop, at the left, switch to **Model** view.

     ![](Images/design-scalable-semantic-models-image1.png)

 2. Use the model diagram to review the model design.

     ![](Images/design-scalable-semantic-models-image2.png)